-COVID-19 has impacted the normal workflow many screening centers, adults at high risk must be diligent in working with their healthcare provider to get screened as soon as possible.
+though First. even COVID-19 has impacted the normal workflow of many screening centers, adults at high risk must be diligent in working with their healthcare provider to get screened as soon as possible.
 Second, awareness is low.
 Too few adults understand that lung cancer is among the cancers most likely to affect women (20%) and men (34%).
 The third and perhaps most important barrier is a lack of support for lung cancer screening within our healthcare system.
-More than one quarter of people within the Medicaid system (26.3%) are current smokers and thus at higher might save their life.
+More than one quarter of people within the Medicaid system (26.3%) are current smokers and thus at higher risk for a diagnosis of lung cancer, vet ten state Medicaid programs do not cover lung cancer screenings.
+That must change.
+What can be done to help reverse this trend?